-The Swiss watchmaker Courm has recently introduced a new collection of rubberized watches.
-Called Corum Admiral’s Cup Challenger 44 Chrono Rubber (yes, the name as informative as it is boring,) they look like a daring attempt to steal the loyal customer base from the legendary Casio G-Shock series: probably, those affluent kids who always wanted themselves a G-Shock, but thought that even the most limited versions of the family weren’t expensive enough to brag about.
+Corum has recently introduced a new collection of rubberized chronographs.
+The Admiral’s Cup Challenger 44 Chrono Rubber (yes, the name is as informative as it is boring) looks like a daring attempt to steal the loyal customer base from the legendary Casio G-Shock series: probably, those affluent kids who always wanted themselves a G-Shock, but thought that even the most limited versions of the family weren’t expensive enough to brag about.
 Now, they have a choice of whole five models to choose from (or they can buy them all.)

 Well, here I am, ready for another bunch of hate mail.
 This time, the droplets of organic waste will possibly fly from Corum’s die-hard fans.